Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Conclusions

 \section{Conclusions}

-\NEWWW{This paper develops \emph{AkinoPDF}, an ultrafast sampling-based kinodynamic planning technique, by solving the two-point boundary value problem and dynamics propagation in closed forms for a common class of differentially flat robot platforms, and performing extremely fast forward kinematics and collision checking via \scSIMD parallelism, available on most consumer CPUs.
-Our approach is exact, general, and able to generate a dynamically feasible trajectory in the range of microseconds to milliseconds, which is suitable for online and reactive planning in dynamic environments.
+This paper develops \REVV{\textbf{\FLASK}}, an ultrafast sampling-based kinodynamic planning \REVV{framework}, by solving the two-point boundary value problem and dynamics propagation in closed forms for a common class of differentially flat robot platforms, and performing extremely fast forward kinematics and collision checking via \scSIMD parallelism, available on most consumer CPUs.
+Our approach is exact, general and can be applied to any sampling-based planners while offering theoretical guarantees on probabilistic exhaustivity and asymptotic optimality.
+It is able to generate a dynamically feasible trajectory in the range of microseconds to milliseconds, which is suitable for online and reactive planning in dynamic environments.
 Our method outperforms common sampling-based and optimization-based kinodynamic planners as well as time-parameterization of a geometric path in terms of planning times, offering a fast, reliable, and feasible solution for trajectory generation.

-We believe our approach unfolds a promising and exciting research area where it is possible to transform existing sampling-based motion planners into fast kinodynamic versions while only requiring general-purpose and widely available CPUs.
+Our approach unfolds a promising and exciting research area where it is possible to transform existing sampling-based motion planners with theoretical guarantees into fast kinodynamic versions while only requiring general-purpose and widely available CPUs.
+As we have closed-form BVP solutions for a large class of nonlinear differentially flat systems, we can largely bypass the propagation-based planners and can even enable kinodynamic planning in challenging settings, e.g., with graph-based planners.
 This ability potentially can lead to a wide application of our method on different robots, in different settings, and for various tasks.
-It also spawns a challenging but intriguing research question of analyzing the optimality guarantees of our approach in the original state space, \emph{e.g.}, by combining the property of differential flatness with existing guarantees~\cite{karaman2011optimalmp} or by combining with an optimization-based planner.
-A limitation of our approach is that the robot system has to be differentially flat, which raises an interesting question of how we can extend our method to non-flat systems.}
+Our method can quickly bootstrap optimization-based planners with quality and dynamically feasible initial solutions, especially when their objective function differs from our cost.
+Moreover, the ability to specify a duration for our trajectory offers an exciting potential integration task and motion planning with temporal constraints such as task deadlines.